KITCHEN REMODELING Venice, California

 Abbot Kinney Boulevard

 Abbott Kinney Boulevard is a principal attraction, with stores, restaurants, bars and art galleries lining the street.
-The street was described as “a derelict strip of rundown beach cottages and empty brick industrial buildings called West Washington Boulevard,” and in the late 1980s community groups and property owners pushed for renaming a allocation of the street to honor Abbot Kinney.
-The renaming was widely considered as a promotion strategy to commercialize the Place and bring further high-end businesses to the area.
+The street was described as “a derelict strip of rundown beach cottages and empty brick industrial buildings called West Washington Boulevard,” and in the late 1980s community groups and property owners pushed for renaming a ration of the street to honor Abbot Kinney.
+The renaming was widely considered as a publicity strategy to commercialize the Place and bring further high-end businesses to the area.

 Venice Farmers Market